dlarrick/hass-kumo/README.md

 - `swing_mode`: The current mode for the fan vanes.
 For example, `auto`.
 - `filter_dirty`: Indicates whether the indoor unit's filter is dirty.
 For example, `false`.
 (Not sure how dirty the filter needs to be for this to read `true`, but we've never seen it ourselves.)
 - `defrost`: Whether the unit is in defrost mode.
 For example, `false`.
-- `friendly_name`: The KumoCloud name the indoor unit, usually the room.
+- `friendly_name`: The KumoCloud name for the indoor unit, usually the room.
 For example, `Bedroom`.

 ## Home Assistant Services and Control

 Use the standard `climate` service calls to control or automate each unit.
-Available services may include:
+Available services can include:

 - `climate.set_temperature`
 - `climate.set_fan_mode`